 Jul 18, 2014 Get Them Moving!
 Physical Activity Improves Learning.

-Excerpt from the upcoming book The Inspired Educator, The Inspired Learner by Jen Stanchfield.
+Excerpt from the Inspired Educator, The Inspired Learner by Jen Stanchfield.

 It may be seriously asserted that a chief cause for the remarkable achievements of Greekeducation was that it was never misled by false notions into an attempted separation of mind and body. —John Dewey, 1916, 166